Download FND app Android Aapp IoS App

 People also sometimes think that if they see a psychiatrist or a psychologist, the discussion and ‘treatment’ will be like old fashioned psychoanalysis.
 The classic, (and mistaken view) is that the psychiatrist says ‘ tell me about your childhood’, you spill the beans on every secret you’ve ever had and then the psychiatrists tells you how you’ve ended up this way.

-Seeing a psychiatrists or psychologist is rarely like this.
+Seeing a psychiatrist or psychologist is rarely like this.
 Exploring things that happened in the past can be very helpful for some people.
 But those explorations usually come from someone who has got to know you.

 As has been explained on the ’causes’ page, it can be very difficult to pinpoint the reasons why people get FND.
-Sometimes its enough just to say, ‘You have a vulnerability to FND and functional disorders, lets try to work out how we can get you better’
+Sometimes it’s enough just to say, ‘You have a vulnerability to FND and functional disorders, let’s try to work out how we can get you better’.

-So why should I see a psychologist/ psychiatrist?
+So why should I see a psychologist / psychiatrist?

 A common, and reasonable, question is, “How can talking about it actually help my symptoms?”

-2. Talking about behaviours that might be getting in the way of your recovery – eg if you have chronic back pain and weak leg you may have pain which is worse on exercise.
+3. Talking about behaviours that might be getting in the way of your recovery – eg if you have chronic back pain and weak leg you may have pain which is worse on exercise.
 You may have been avoiding moving your back because you fear that you may be damaging your back further.
 By understanding you are making the pain temporarily worse but not damaging your back, this can help you experiment with moving your back more.

-4. Identifying feelings of low mood and worry. – eg your symptoms may have been going on for some time.
+5. Identifying feelings of low mood and worry. – eg your symptoms may have been going on for some time.
 You may have developed feelings of depression, anxiety or panic attacks.
 Less commonly other symptoms may be present like post-traumatic symptoms, obsessive thoughts or eating problems.

 If you put these all together then you may be surprised how helpful ‘talking about it’ can be.